pabloCortesRodriguez/custom-UserCreationForm/README.md

 # custom-UserCreationForm
 This is a custom python django UserCreationForm to register users with email too.

-it is alone but it has to be into a django project.
+It is alone but it has to be into a django project.